 Contrast

-Choose typefaces that provide visual contrast while still complementing each other.
+Choose typefaces that provide and maintain visual contrast while still complementing each other.
 A practical approach to accomplish this is to match a serif font with a sans-serif font or merge fonts with varying weights and styles.

 Hierarchical Consistency